Reading time 7:30 minutes

 - The current state of you (your focus)

-The problem with our comparison point
+The problem with our reference frame

-What you can do, is to shift your comparison point.
-If you constantly compare yourself with people who are way more successful than you, like Elon Musk, Will Smith, Jennifer Lawrence, or another superstar, you are going to have a bad time.
+What you can do, is to shift your reference frame.
+If you constantly compare yourself with people who are way more successful than you, like Elon Musk, Will Smith, Jennifer Lawrence, you are going to have a bad time.
 If you try to become someone who is far out of your league, you will never be satisfied with who you are.
 You will always keep working, while never being satisfied.
 If you compare yourself with someone who is more close to you, your goal becomes much more achievable.
-However, our next challenge is that our comparison point will shift as well when you reach your goal.
+However, our next challenge is that our reference frame will shift as well when you reach your goal.
 For example, suppose you want to become like your (local) popstar who sings in the local bar every Saturday.
 You are trying hard to become like that local popstar, but in the meantime your local popstar has a major breakthrough and becomes famous nationally.
 And thus, her spot is free at the bar, and the bar asks you to sing every Saturday.
 You reached your goal!
 But the sad thing is, that you probably have the urge to breakthrough nationally as well.
 “Because she could do that as well”.
 You will always be chasing the success of your role-model what makes your chase an infinite journey.
 And if your role-model fails, you will find another successful one.
 Therefore, focusing on superstars and role-models as comparisons might not be such a good a idea.
 However, growth and learning is really in our DNA, we never (want to) stop with developing ourselves.

 Try to become who you are now